Tread: Story of a Canine Super Star

 Only shortly after his surgery, Pebble was showing major improvement – he was able to walk around quite normally and didn’t show any sign of pain when I palpated along the surgery site on his back.
 We came up with a physiotherapy routine, including therapeutic swimming exercises to slowly bring Pebble back into activity.
 When I saw Pebble for his check-up and vaccine appointment early this spring, he looked great – happy, healthy and getting around like a little trooper.
 I am proud of how hard everyone has worked with Pebble – especially Susan (owner).
 It has been a great combined effort in bringing Pebble back – a great success for all involved!

-“I just wanted to let you know that I am so pleased at the care shown us, as I am sure Pebble is!
+“I just wanted to let you know that I am so pleased with the care shown us, as I am sure Pebble is!
 Your vets are a credit to your business.”

 Sincerely, Susan Holt.